Can you steam clean a couch with a clothes steamer?

-First fill water to the max level and let it be ready to steam.
-Clothes steamers comes with a lot of accessories – one of them is a brush.
-Attach the brush to the the steamer.
+First, fill water to the max level and let it be ready to steam.
+Clothes steamers come with a lot of accessories – one of them is a brush.
+Attach the brush to the steamer.

-At this point your steamer is ready to use.
-Start by pressing the steamer at your couch and you’ll see the difference in cleaning.
+At this point, your steamer is ready to use.
+Start by pressing the steamer on your couch and you’ll see the difference in cleaning.

-Pro tip: Use a floor clothes steamer that are best fitted for upholstery steaming.
+Pro tip: Use a floor clothes steamer that is best fitted for upholstery steaming.

 Step 4: Remove extra moisture from the couch surface

 After steam cleaning, a lot of moisture will be left on the couch.
 It’s better to let it dry by using an external air drier to remove the excess moisture and dry the couch or air dry it well.